 If you would like to learn more about managing biodiversity at your institution then why not view our Biodiversity Guide.
-This practical guide is supported by United Nations Environment Programme (UNEP) and the Global Universities Partnership on Environment and Sustainability (GUPES).
+This practical guide is supported by the United Nations Environment Programme (UNEP) and the Global Universities Partnership on Environment and Sustainability (GUPES).

-If you would like to connect with other EAUC members interested in biodiversity, join the EAUC's Biodiversity Community of Practice.
+To connect with like-minded EAUC Members, join the EAUC's Biodiversity Community of Practice.
 This group is for EAUC members only.
-Find out more.

 A quarterly briefing paper which is submitted to AUDE members which ensures the voice of the EAUC and its Members are heard at this strategic level.
 May 2014 issue.